glpaparelli/competitive-programming/notes/cp-notes.md

 ![[Pasted image 20240219095000.png | center | 700]]

 **Theorem:** At every iteration $Q$ contains all and only the right leaders of the current window **Proof:**
-- Any right leader cannot be removed from $Q$ as all the subsequent elements are smaller than it.
-- Any non-right leader will be removed as soon as the next right leader enters $Q$
-- Any element outside the window cannot be in $Q$
-	- by contradiction: let's assume that $Q$ contains one such element `x`.
-Let `r` be the largest right leader.
-On the one hand `x` cannot be smaller or equal to `r`, otherwise `x` would be removed when inserting `r` in $Q$, On the other hand `x` cannot be larger than `r` otherwise it would be in front of $Q$ and removed by the first inner loop
+1. **Removing elements from the front of the deque**: At each step, the algorithm removes elements from the front of the deque that are outside the current window.
+Since these elements are no longer part of the current window, they cannot be the maximum within the current or any future window.
+Thus, they are not right leaders and are removed from the deque.
+2. **Removing elements from the back of the deque**: The algorithm also removes elements from the back of the deque that are smaller than or equal to the current element.
+These elements are not right leaders because they are smaller than the current element, which is at their right.
+3. **Appending the index of the current element to the back of the deque**: If the current element is greater than elements already present in the deque, it is a potential candidate for becoming the maximum in the current or future windows.
+Therefore, its index is appended to the back of the deque.
+This ensures that the deque contains only right leaders, as any smaller elements to the right of the current element would have been removed earlier.

 **We derive the correctness of the algorithm by combining the sortedness of Q with the fact that the largest right leader is the element to report.**
 ### 8.4.2 Time Complexity
 We have a loop that is repeated `n` times.
-The cost of an iteration is dominated by the cost (and thus the number) if pop operations.
+The cost of an iteration is dominated by the cost (and thus the number) of pop operations.
 However in a certain iteration we may pop out all the elements in the deque.
 As far as we know there may be up to `n` elements in the deque and thus an iteration costs $O(n)$ time.
 Thus we get that the cost of the algorithm is $O(n^2)$.